FlexMeasures/flexmeasures/documentation/index.rst

 *What are the best times to run flexible assets, like batteries or heat pumps?*

 In a nutshell, FlexMeasures turns data into optimized schedules for flexible assets.
+Why?
 Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to other times.
+For the asset owners, this creates CO₂ savings but also monetary value (e.g. through self-consumption, dynamic tariffs and grid incentives).

 .. image:: https://raw.githubusercontent.com/FlexMeasures/screenshots/main/architecture/simple-flexEMS.png